 - Energy & Sustainability: within this research area you will focus on the development of new sources of sustainable energy and the use of storage of energy.
 For example you will be working on the development of a new generation of catalysts for the production of solar fuels.

 Read more about our Chemistry programme.

-Discover why our students choose the Chemistry master's programmeThis video can not be shown because you did not accept cookies.
-You can leave our website to view this video.
+Discover why our students choose the Chemistry master's programmeThis video cannot be shown because you did not accept cookies.
+Please accept cookies or leave our website to view this video.